Android-for-Python/Android-for-Python-Users/README.md

 Yes, but OpenCV also requires Android SDK Tools revision **30 or older** (I assume it is 30).
 Buildozer currently uses 31 and this revision does not contain the tools that the OpenCV build expects.
 Hence the misleading error message, which should be `OpenCV requires Android SDK Tools revision 30 or older.`.

 It is possible to address this with a patch to `~/.buildozer` to include the older tools as described in [this thread](https://github.com/kivy/buildozer/issues/1144).

+## No such file or directory: 'ffmpeg'

+Occurs when the app is using subprocess() to run ffmpeg.

+There is no ffmpeg executable.
+You have to build it for ARM.
+The recipe builds a library, not an executable.
+After building the executable, copy it to the working directory.
+Android does not allow installing to the usual desktop directories.

 # Resources